-MTC is committed to consulting with the region's Tribal governments in our major plans and in projects of priority to Tribes.
-However, MTC encourages the Tribes to request government-to-government consultation at any time and on any project, program, action or decision.
-MTC commissioners and executive staff will participate in government-togovernment consultation with Tribal governments and will conduct consultation and/or engagement activities in locations convenient for the Tribal governments.
+MTC is committed to consulting with the region's federally-recognized Tribal governments on Plan Bay Area and the Transportation Improvement program, as well as in projects of priority to Tribes.
+However, MTC encourages the Tribes to request government-togovernment consultation at any time and on any project, program, action or decision.
+MTC commissioners and executive staff will participate in government-to-government consultation with Tribal governments and will conduct consultation and/or engagement activities in locations convenient for the Tribal governments.

 The groundwork for engagement and consultation with our region's Tribal governments will occur early in an engagement process and will be conducted according to Tribal preference.
 MTC will continue to host Tribal Summits as an opportunity for Tribes to collaborate with MTC and ABAG and other regional and local partners.
 Staff will work with Tribal leaders and their representatives to co-create agendas and will present topics of interest to the Tribes.
 Additionally, MTC commits to conducting individual meetings with each Tribe, upon request.